xash3000/vsi/README.rst

     $ pip install vsi

-**note**: for linux and mac users you may want to prefix command with sudo
+**note**: for linux and mac users you may want to prefix the command with sudo

 Quick Start